oatlog/oatlog/doc/report/main.typ

 Overall, recursive e-matching by only iterating all e-nodes in the outermost layer is significantly more efficient than what we presented previously, but there are still problems that arise.
-Roughly, these are
+Roughly, these are:
 + Iterating through e-nodes that will be rejected on the bases of operator or variable agreement is unnecessary and wasteful.
-+ Calls to `apply_rules()` will output all matches, even those discovered in previous calls to `apply_rules()`. and later on we will see that relational e-matching addresses these issues.
++ Calls to `apply_rules()` will output all matches, even those discovered in previous calls to `apply_rules()`.
+Later on, we will see that relational e-matching addresses these issues.

-== Database joins
+== Database joins <section_background_db_join>

 This section is an interlude from e-graphs and equality saturation to present the relational database concepts necessary that we later will apply to e-graphs.